grain-lang/grain/stdlib/pervasives.md

 throw : Exception -> a
 ```

 Throw an exception.
-Currently, Exceptions cannot be caught and will crash your program.
+Currently, exceptions cannot be caught and will crash your program.

 Parameters: